Take Action: Car Safety

 Keep your child safe in the car.

-- Choose a safety seat that’s right for your child’s size and age – and for the car.
+- Choose a car seat or booster seat that’s right for your child’s size and age – and for the car.

-- Have your child’s safety seat inspected to be sure it’s put in the car the right way.
+- Get your child’s safety seat inspected by a certified child passenger safety technician.
+The technician will show you how to install and use the car seat the right way.

 - Never drive after drinking alcohol or using drugs.